TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Constants/Index.rst

    :Defined:
          [prior to init.php]
    :Description:
-         If defined and set true the :file:`init.php` script will return to the parent script *even if no backend user was authenticated!*
+         If defined and set true the bootstrapping process will return to the parent script *even if no backend user was authenticated!*

-         This constant is set by for instance the :file:`index.php` script so it can include :file:`init.php` and still show the login form::
+         For example, this constant is set by the :file:`index.php` script so it can include :file:`init.php` and still show the login form::

             define('TYPO3_PROCEED_IF_NO_USER', 1);